-Failure to follow these guidelines can result in rijury or death.
+Failure to follow these guidelines can result in injury or death.
 Do not tow more than two persons at one time from this tow tower.
-The tow tower should only be used for waterskis, wakeboards, or recreational towables and not for parasasing, kite flying, or towing other boats, etc. Do not add any attachments that are not installed by Correct Craft, inc. Do not climb on, sit on, stand on, jump off, or dive off the tow tower.
-Never allow passengers to sit behind the towrope attachment point.
-Never allow loose towope ends to dangle.
+The tow tower should only be used for waterskis, wakeboards, or recreational towables and not for parasailing, kite flying, or towing other boats, etc. Do not add any attachments that are not installed by Correct Craft, Inc. Do not climb on, sit on, stand on, jump off, or dive off the tow tower.
+Never allow bassengers to sit behind the towrope attachment point.
+Never allow loose towrope ends to dangle.
 Always be certain that all bolts are in place and tight before and during use.
-When the tower or own as tree limbs, bridges, or power lines.
-Before trailering your boat make sure that the tow tower is in the down position and proporty secured.
+When the tower is up watch for low obstacles such as tree limbs, bridges, or power lines.
+Before trailering your boat make sure that the tow tower is in the down position and properly secured. properly secured.